 Petrol prices: Approx €1/L

 Cars drive on the left hand side of the road.
-If you hire a car in Northern Cyprus you can't take it to the South.

 There are plenty of great things to in this interesting capital.
 The contrast between the North and South and the UN border that lies between is worth seeing.
 But there are also lots of cafes, restaurants, markets and historic buildings to keep you occupied.
 Check out our post on things to do in Nicosia.